Publish or Perish

 One plot point revolves around a student he denies an extension to (oh, the irony) who later accuses him of sexual impropriety.
 Well, Jim’s not that bad a guy, because he didn’t cheat on his wife with this student—but, on the other hand, his current wife was his grad student before he divorced his first wife.
 So she’s not entirely convinced of his innocence.
 And Jim, almost more than he hates the dean, hates his daughter’s boyfriend (played by Liban’s son, I think), for making “pornography” with her.

 This pornography, we learn, consists of a brief topless shot in a very arty concept film.
 Uncomfortable, perhaps, to view as a father, but far from prurient.
 This doesn’t stop Jim from using it in his quest for revenge, and for ultimately destroying the boyfriend.
-In other words, he’s really never deliberately violent, but the evil he’ll do in the shadows or through inaction is boundless.
+In other words, he’s really never deliberately violent, but the evil he’ll do working in the shadows or just through inaction is boundless.

 This makes for a very fun, dark comedy.
 A non-gory horror where the shock value lays in seeing what a ordinary, seemingly respectable people will do to maintain themselves in their chosen lifestyle.